NajmehKhajoei-creator/Peer-to-Peer-Energy-Management-Model/README.md

 # Peer-to-Peer-Energy-Management-Model
-Inter-Building and Inter-Building Energy Trading with Shared Storage
+Intera-Building and Inter-Building Energy Trading with Shared Storage